Gapless spin-liquid phase in an extended spin 1/2 triangular Heisenberg model

-Previous studies~\cite{PhysRevLett.63.2524, PhysRevB.47.9105, PhysRevB.47.6165, PhysRevB.60.9489, PhysRevB.42.4800, PhysRevB.46.11137, BF01308811, PhysRevB.52.6647, 0953-8984-7-46-010, PhysRevLett.111.157203} have suggested that the model contains rich phases.
-For the classical Heisenberg model, the 120$^\circ$ N\'eel state illustrated in Fig.~\ref{fig:j1j2_schematic_PD}(a) is stable for $J_2/J_1<1/8$, while for $J_2/J_1>1/8$, the ground states become degenerate for any four-sublattice states that satisfy $\bm{S}_{1} + \bm{S}_{2} + \bm{S}_{3} + \bm{S}_{4} = 0$, where $\bm{S}_i$ denotes the spin at sublattice site $i$.
+Previous studies~\cite{PhysRevLett.63.2524, PhysRevB.47.9105, PhysRevB.47.6165, PhysRevB.60.9489, PhysRevB.42.4800, PhysRevB.46.11137, BF01308811, PhysRevB.52.6647, 0953-8984-7-46-010, PhysRevLett.111.157203} have suggested that the above model contains rich phases, as shown in Fig.~\ref{fig:j1j2_schematic_PD}(c).
+For the classical Heisenberg model, the 120$^\circ$ N\'eel state illustrated in Fig.~\ref{fig:j1j2_schematic_PD}(b) is stable for $J_2/J_1<1/8$, while for $J_2/J_1>1/8$ the ground states become degenerate for any four-sublattice states that satisfy $\bm{S}_{1} + \bm{S}_{2} + \bm{S}_{3} + \bm{S}_{4} = 0$, where $\bm{S}_i$ denotes the spin at sublattice site $i$.
 When $J_2/J_1>1$, an incommensurate spin structure appears.
-By considering quantum fluctuations perturbatively, stripe-type antiferromagnetic state illustrated in Fig.~\ref{fig:j1j2_schematic_PD}(b)~\cite{PhysRevB.47.9105, PhysRevB.47.6165, PhysRevB.60.9489, PhysRevB.42.4800, PhysRevB.46.11137, BF01308811, PhysRevB.52.6647} was proposed for $1/8<J_2/J_1<1$.
-Then the spin-liquid state could emerge around $J_2/J_1=1/8$, sandwiched by the 120$^\circ$ N\'eel and stripe states~\cite{PhysRevB.47.9105,PhysRevB.60.9489}.
+By considering quantum fluctuations perturbatively, the stripe-type antiferromagnetic state illustrated in Fig.~\ref{fig:j1j2_schematic_PD}(b)~\cite{PhysRevB.47.9105, PhysRevB.47.6165, PhysRevB.60.9489, PhysRevB.42.4800, PhysRevB.46.11137, BF01308811, PhysRevB.52.6647} was proposed for $1/8<J_2/J_1<1$.
+Then, the spin-liquid state could emerge at approximately $J_2/J_1=1/8$, sandwiched by the 120$^\circ$ N\'eel and stripe states~\cite{PhysRevB.47.9105,PhysRevB.60.9489}.
 Very recently, by using a variational Monte Carlo (VMC) method, Mishmash {\it et al.} claimed that the spin-liquid phase with the nodal $d$-wave symmetry is realized for $0.05\lesssim J_2/J_1\lesssim 0.17$~\cite{PhysRevLett.111.157203}.
-However, they overestimated the spin-liquid phase, since their Huse-Elser type wave functions for antiferromagnetic states are relatively inaccurate.
-Besides, their wave function favors $d$-wave type spin liquid due to a limited number of variational parameters.
+However, they overestimated the spin-liquid phase, since their Huse-Elser-type wave functions for antiferromagnetic states are relatively inaccurate.
+Moreover, their wave function favors the $d$-wave-type spin liquid due to a limited number of variational parameters.

-To reveal the nature of the spin liquid ground states possibly realized in this model, we calculate the ground states and low-energy excitations by using a many-variable variational Monte Carlo (mVMC) method~\cite{JPSJ.77.114701}.
-(See the Supplemental Materials~\cite{supp1} for more details.)
-We find a spin-liquid phase characterized by the gapless excitations and power-law decay of the spin correlation with the critical and the dynamical exponents $\eta$ and $z$, respectively satisfying $z+\eta = 1$ in the parameter region $0.10(1)\le J_2/J_1\le 0.135(5)$, as shown in Fig.~\ref{fig:j1j2_schematic_PD}(b).
+To reveal the nature of the spin-liquid ground states possibly realized in this model, we calculate the ground states and low-energy excitations up to $18\times 18$ sites by a many-variable variational Monte Carlo (mVMC) method~\cite{JPSJ.77.114701} (see Supplemental Materials~\cite{supp1} for more details).
+We find a spin-liquid phase characterized by gapless excitations and the power-law decay of the spin correlation with the critical and dynamical exponents $\eta$ and $z$, respectively, satisfying $z+\eta = 1$ in the parameter region $0.10(1)\le J_2/J_1\le 0.135(5)$, as shown in Fig.~\ref{fig:j1j2_schematic_PD}(b).